by Jim Forest

 Sixth point — seeing:

 If anyone was a teacher of seeing it was Henri Nouwen.
-Henri was one of the people — Merton were others — who opened my eyes to icons, Christianity’s primary art form in the Church, east and west, during the first fourteen or fifteen centuries, and still the main art form of eastern Christianity.
+Henri was one of the people — Merton and Dorothy were others — who opened my eyes to icons, Christianity’s primary art form in the Church, east and west, during the first fourteen or fifteen centuries, and still the main art form of eastern Christianity.
 As a young adult I had viewed icons simply as the church’s kindergarten art, not to be compared with the masterpieces of the Renaissance.
+Slowly I began to realize that icons are a school of seeing.

 T46 – Rublev Holy Trinity icon